rohankanhaisingh/Lively-Custom-Wallpaper/README.md

 This is an open-source, non-commercial project created for educational and creative purposes.
 Feel free to fork, modify, and enhance it for your own use.

 ---

-Let me know if you'd like this turned into a downloadable `.md` file!